Australian Labradoodles are a fairly new breed of dog. Which were first bred by Wally Conran in the 1980’s.

 In 1989 the publicity surrounding the new breed of allergy free dog went national then international.
 So many more people were able to own a dog who couldn’t before.

 Breeders in Australia continued to breed Labradoodles carrying on the efforts of Wally Conran aiming for consistency in conformation, coat type and temperament.
 This was headed by two main breeders Tegan Park and Rutland Manor.
-During the 1990’s other dog breeds were bred into the Labradoodle lines for this reason.
-Most often it was the English Cocker Spaniel and the American Cocker Spaniel that were used.
-However it has been reported that a few other dog breeds were used too.
+During the 1990’s other dog breeds were bred into the Labradoodle lines to bring in even better conformation, coat and temperament.
+These breeds were Irish Water Spaniel, Curly Coat Retriever, American Cocker Spaniel and the English Cocker Spaniel.

-Today nearly 30 years since Wally Conran first started the cross breeding, the Australian Labradoodle is a very standadised breed with a teddy bear look and a great temperament and 99% allergen free.
+Today more than 30 years since Wally Conran first started the cross breeding, the Australian Labradoodle is a very standardised breed with a teddy bear look and a great temperament and 99% allergen free.

-For those that have been privy to the information in the media regarding the first intentional breeder of the F1 Labradoodle and his comments regarding this, please be aware, that the Australian Labradoodle has progressed far beyond breeding a poodle and Labrador together.
+For those that have been aware of the information in the media regarding the first intentional breeder of the F1 Labradoodle and his comments regarding this, please be aware, that the Australian Labradoodle has now progressed far beyond breeding a poodle and Labrador together.

 The Australian Labradoodle breed is a long-standing multigenerational breed, registered with organisations across the world that adhere to strict standards for its breeder members.